inasafe/inasafe/docs/source/developer-docs/preparing_a_release.rst

 + The Graphical User Interface - primarily the :file:`gui` python package.
   Qt4 .ts files are used for these translations.
-+ The Risk in a Box libraries - these components provide the underlying functionality of the scenario assessment.
++ The |project_name| libraries - these components provide the underlying functionality of the scenario assessment.
 Python gettext is used for these translations.
 + The sphinx documentation - this is translated using gettext.